 - All students in Year 10 at St Margaret’s College participate in the Rite Journey Programme

-- Students are timetabled Rite Journey classes for three periods a week
+- Students have timetabled Rite Journey classes for three periods a week

 - Throughout the year the girls are exposed to the following areas: